kiranmv002/js-from-zero/README.md

 - default parameters are useful when you want a fallback value if nothing is passed.
 - higher order functions take other functions as arguments which is used a lot in js.

+### ✅ day 3 — loops
+file → `01-basics/loops.js`

+- for loop — when you know how many times to repeat
+- while loop — when condition decides how many times
+- do while loop — runs at least once
+- for of loop — loop over arrays
+- for in loop — loop over object keys
+- break — stops loop early
+- continue — skips current iteration
+- forEach — cleaner way to loop arrays
+- practical examples — sum of array, find even numbers
+-
 ---

 ## 📊 progress